Zearin/textmate_wiki/Hidden-Settings.md

 If you want to revert to the standard look, delete the `fileBrowserStyle` key.

+## File Browser Open (Zoom) Animation

+The zoom animation shown when opening items can be disabled by running this in a terminal:

+    defaults write com.macromates.TextMate.preview fileBrowserOpenAnimationDisabled -bool YES

 ## Changing Line Height

 You can adjust line height by changing the `fontLeadingDelta` and `fontAscentDelta` defaults keys.